ayrna/orca/doc/orca-tutorial.md

 | tae-svc1v1-mae-tutorial | 0,534211 | 0,108865 | 0,533832 | 0,110083 | 0,017699 | 0,004122 |
 | toy-svc1v1-mae-tutorial | 0,051556 | 0,023419 | 0,044367 | 0,022971 | 0,015869 | 0,003786 |

-Finally, you can plot a bar plot to compare the performance of the methods, for instance the following code (run in `src`) plots the below figure:
+Finally, you can plot a bar plot to graphically compare the performance of the methods.
+The following code (to be run from the `src` folder) plots the figure below:
 ```MATLAB
 pomT = readtable('../doc/tutorial/reference-results/pom-mean-results_test.csv');
 svorimT = readtable('../doc/tutorial/reference-results/svorim-mean-results_test.csv');